dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 └ ... # identical to tabs above
 ```

-In the following paragraphs will we describe the DSL with examples.
+In the following sections will we describe the DSL with examples.

 ## Simple input-output
-The first kind of exercises are input-output exercises.
+A first type of exercises are input-output exercises.
-We will describe an example testplan of an exercise that expects one line at standard input and copied that line to standard output.
+As an example, we use the "echo" exercise: solutions should read data from stdin and copy it to stdout.

 ```yaml
 - tab: "Feedback"